Free Union, Virginia: Civil war

-Anderson White inherited Sam, an enslaved male, upon his father's death in 1823.
-His father, James White (1761-1823), owned 24 slaves at death on his farm near Nortonsville and Dyke, just over the Albemarle border in then Orange County.
-In 1860, his son Anderson owned 23 enslaved people at what is now Fox Ridge.
+In 1860, Anderson White, grandson of Cornelius, owned 23 enslaved people at what is now Fox Ridge in Free Union.
 Anderson's son James Cornelius White lived on the plantation, and during the Civil War, “As the story goes, J.C. left a negro slave in charge who promised to look after the family's health and safety.
 Mildred, (Mrs. J.C.) was sickly and Union soldiers came and took the Negroes and anything else they wanted, leaving Mildred and her children alone.
 Edgar [son] was nine years old at the time and remembers the black man crying "Mazza, I can'ts help it!
 Mazza, I can'ts help it," as he was dragged away.”
 Anderson “lost nearly all his property and otherwise suffered” after the War.
 In 1870, there was a Black family living next to Anderson, likely some of his former slaves: George Mills, age 61, born 1809, is a “farm laborer,” with Susan Mills, 40, Dabney, 21, Elliot, 18, Ellen, 16, Sarah, 14, Edmund, 12, Lula, 9, Joseph, 5, and Grant, 1, all residents of Free Union, Albemarle County.

+Anderson White inherited Sam, an enslaved male, upon his father's death in 1823.
+His father, James White (1761-1823), owned 24 slaves at death on his farm near Nortonsville and Dyke, just over the Albemarle border in then Orange County.